FlowFuse/website/src/blog/2024/11/why-pub-sub-in-uns.md

 ### Less Delay, More Efficiency

-In many industries, particularly those with IIoT-enabled operations, real-time data is critical for decision-making.
-Whether it’s adjusting production rates, detecting anomalies, or triggering alerts, Pub-Sub ensures that data is delivered instantly to all relevant subscribers.
-But In a traditional system, multiple layers of data collection, storage, and processing can introduce **latency**, delaying access to critical information.
-In manufacturing, even small delays can result in inefficiencies—whether that’s slow machine adjustments, missed production targets, or avoidable equipment failures.
+In industries where IIoT-enabled operations are prevalent, real-time data is essential for effective decision-making.
+Traditional systems often introduce delays due to multiple layers of data collection, storage, and processing.
+These delays can result in inefficiencies such as slow machine adjustments, missed production targets, or equipment failures.

 The Pub-Sub model reduces latency by immediately pushing data to subscribers as soon as it’s available.
 There’s no need for systems to poll or wait for periodic updates.
 Instead, they can respond to real-time events as soon as they occur.